 At source collection and reuse or recycling of household, wastewater can reduce the amount of water consumption in both urban and rural areas.
 According to the UN water survey conducted in 2010 household water consumption results in about 8% of the total global water usage.
 By reusing water, we not only reduce the total amount of water used globally but also reduce household spending as well as reduce water wastage.
 Here is all you need to know about How to reuse bathroom water for gardening?

-As we know it gardening consumes a lot of water.
+As we know, gardening consumes a lot of water.
 Most of the time we use drinkable water for this process resulting in overconsumption to the extent of wastage.
 The amount of water used in some ways also influences the extent to which you garden.

 In order to save water, people have smaller gardens, they use planters or plant trees and plants that do not require a lot of water to survive.

 These may seem like a good short-term solution.
-But do you know that even by reducing the amount of plant you are still using water that could have been used for drinking or cooking?
+But do you know that even by reducing the number of plants you are still using water that could have been used for drinking or cooking?

-The bathroom is one room in the house that consumes a lot of water. right from using the wash basin, to the shower to the bathtub.
-You also flush down so many gallons of water while every year using the toiler.
+You also flush down so many gallons of water every year while using the toilet.
 When you think about reusing household water in gardening, in my opinion, the bathroom is the first place you can start.

 The question that comes to our minds most often is Can I use bath water to water the garden?